Raza786R/WINTER-INTERNSHIP-IIIT-HYD/README.md

 # Official log and assignments for the IIIT Hyderabad 2025-26 Computer Vision Internship.
-# Computer Vision Internship Portfolio: IIIT Hyderabad (2025-26)
+# Computer Vision Internship Portfolio:

 ## 📋 Internship Overview
 This repository documents my technical progression in Computer Vision, ranging from basic CLI-based inference to the development of a high-precision custom UAV detection system.